Natural Horsemanship Technique

 Greek Horseman Xenophon

-It’s difficult to trace natural horsemanship back to its exact origins, because as long as humans have been working with horses, there have been people who have been naturally able to understand them.
+It’s difficult to trace natural horsemanship back to its exact origins.
+As long as humans have been working with horses, there have been people who have been naturally able to understand them.
 These types of people are able to get horses to do their bidding, using more subtle and less confrontational handling techniques.
 Natural horsemanship actually dates back to ancient Greece, when a man named Xenophon described using similar methods to what we use at our guest ranch everyday.
 More recently, well known cowboys like Pat Parelli, Tom & Bill Dorrance, Ray Hunt and Martin Black have made the change from the old ways of the west to natural horsemanship.

 The Soul of the Horse